floss1138/dbDotCad/README.md

 6. Check smbstatus to prove samba installed OK
 7. Create a start up script (defined in $startup) startup.sh
 7. Create a simple index page for the web service
-8. This installation of mongodb will not run at boot time unless startup.sh is executed, the script will suggest adding this to crontab as an @reboot line
+8. This installation of mongodb will not run at boot time unless startup.sh is executed and will add an @reboot line to the crontab
 9. Write a javascript file to create and test the database ddc_create.js
 10. wget other scripts a needed from Github